Murder of Suzanne Bombardier: Perpetrator

-On March 15, 2022, a Contra Costa jury convicted Mitchell Bacom for the murder of 14-year-old Suzanne Bombardier.
-Bacom was convicted of first-degree murder, along with special circumstances for the commission of the murder during the course of the burglary, kidnapping, and rape.
+On March 15, 2022, a Contra Costa jury convicted Bacom of Bombardier's murder.
+He was convicted of first-degree murder, along with special circumstances for the commission of the murder during the course of the burglary, kidnapping, and rape.

 Bacom was sentenced to life in prison without the possibility of parole on June 27, 2022.
 At the sentencing hearing, prosecutors said Bacom allegedly confessed to a former cellmate that he "raped and sliced" sex workers across the country when he was a truck driver.